Shaadi Ke Side Effects: Plot

 Then enters Shekhar (Purab Kohli), a young neighbour, who saves the baby when she gets locked in and thus frequently comes to meet Trisha, which makes Sid jealous.
 Sid realises the value of his family when Manav is hospitalised and none of his family or friends are around to take care of him.
 Filled with guilt, Sid confesses the PG secret to Trisha, who in anger throws him out.
-Sid seeks Ranveer for advice, only to discover that Ranveer is having an affair.
-Ranveer confronts Sid by telling him that he has also cheated Trisha by devoting time apart from his family.
-Sid realises his mistake & after repeated apologies by Sid, Trisha reveals that she also got involved with Shekhar and is now pregnant.
-Sid rushes out of the house along with the baby and later he realises that he should forgive Trisha for their child and also because all these happened because of him and thus forgives Trisha.
-To which Trisha surprises him by telling that she is not pregnant with Shekhar's child but with their child.
+Sid seeks Ranveer's advice, only to discover that Ranveer is having an affair.
+Ranveer confronts Sid by telling him that he has also cheated Trisha by devoting time away from his family.
+Sid realises his mistake and after repeated apologies by Sid, Trisha reveals that she also got involved with Shekhar and is now pregnant.
+Sid rushes out of the house along with the baby and later he realises that he should forgive Trisha for their child and also because all these things happened because of him and thus forgives Trisha.
+Trisha surprises him by revealing that she is not pregnant with Shekhar's child, but with his.
 Sid and Trisha reunite and start living a happy family life along with their baby.

-Towards the end Sid is in the park playing with their two children and giving "Fatherhood Notes" to other fathers in the park.
+Towards the end, Sid is in the park playing with their two children and giving "Fatherhood Notes" to other fathers in the park.
 He calls Trisha to give her the good news that a music company has finally asked him to compose a song for their album.
 Trisha is now a working woman and tells Sid that she will be late because of a deal which needs to be completed.
-Sid says that he is fine to look after the kids till she returns.
+Sid says that he is fine to look after the kids until she returns.
 As the camera pans out, it shows Trisha relaxing in a hotel room with a glass of wine.